About me

 When I work

-Please note: I currently have availability for new clients on a Friday.
-I am currently offering sessions online via video conferencing or by telephone.
+Please note: I currently only have availability for new clients on a Friday in central Winchester or online.

 Further information